 In the low voltage directive, not only the risks arising from electrical problems are considered, but all risks that may arise from chemical, mechanical and other problems in the electrical device are taken into consideration.

 Electrical Devices may deteriorate the performance of other devices because they generate electromagnetic waves in the environments they work or they may be affected by the electromagnetic noise produced by other devices.

 Many of the electrical devices are also covered by the EMC Directive.
 In this case, both LVD and EMC directives are obliged to comply.

-It does not need notified bodies to assess whether the products to be marketed for LVD comply with the applicable EU legislation.
-The manufacturer is solely responsible for determining this by conducting conformity assessment procedures.
+It does not require notified bodies to assess whether products to be placed on the market for LVD comply with applicable EU legislation.
+The manufacturer alone is responsible for its determination by carrying out the conformity assessment procedures.

 - Leakage Current Tests

 - Protection tests against access to live parts

 - Structural tests